Selected Clinical Projects

 - researching and analyzing international and comparative law on a number of other issues, including women’s reproductive rights.

-The Legislative Advocacy Clinic works with Connecticut Voices for Children to improve children’s lives.
+Legislative Advocacy Clinic works with Connecticut Voices for Children to improve children’s lives.
 Recent health-related projects have included advocating for health care coverage for children of undocumented immigrants and establishing effective Medicaid screening and outreach.

-The Information Society Project at Yale Law School is an intellectual center for the study of a new age in which telecommunications and intellectual property are central determinants of the structure of society, the development of human culture, and democratic legitimacy.
+The Information Society Project is an intellectual center for the study of a new age in which telecommunications and intellectual property are central determinants of the structure of society, the development of human culture, and democratic legitimacy.
 One of its central projects is the Access to Knowledge initiative (A2K).
 A2K focuses on the “information revolution” and aims to protect access to knowledge both as a basis for sustainable human development and to safeguard human rights.
 Access to health information and access to medicine are two key aspects of A2K.